zkoevaari/rust-joe-syntax/README.md

 ## Status ##

-Alpha testing is under way.
+Project is in alpha testing phase.

 Feedback would be much appreciated.